vesoft-inc/nebula/docs/nGQL.md

 # Nebula Graph Query Language (nGQL)

+## About nGQL
+NGQL is a declarative, textual query language like SQL, but for graphs.
+Unlike SQL, nGQL is all about expressing graph patterns.
+NGQL is a work in progress.
+We will add more features and further simplify the existing ones.
 ## Goals
 - Easy to learn
 - Easy to understand
 - To focus on the online queries, also to provide the foundation for the offline computation

 ## Features
-- Syntax is close to SQL, but not exactly same (Easy to learn)
+- Syntax is close to SQL, but not exactly the same (Easy to learn)
 - Expandable
 - Case insensitive
 - Support basic graph traverse